giantswarm/handbook/content/docs/support-and-ops/ops-recipes/troubleshooting-cert-manager.md

 ## DNS01 challenge issues

-When there is a certificate not becoming ready, it is often due to the DNS/HTTP challenge not being completed.
+When there is a certificate not becoming ready, it is often due to the ACME DNS01/HTTP-01 challenge not being completed.
 Check the cert manager controller logs:

 ```bash
 stern cert-manager -s 1m -n kube-system -i CERT_NAME